 Certain information and disclosures normally included in the notes to the annual audited consolidated financial statements have been condensed or omitted from these interim unaudited consolidated financial statements.
 Accordingly, these interim unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the fiscal year ended June 30, 2013.
 The June 30, 2013 balance sheet is derived from those statements.

 Use of Estimates:

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from these estimates.
-Significant estimates in the accompanying unaudited consolidated financial statements include the estimates of depreciable lives and valuation of property and equipment and intangible assets, allowance for uncollectable receivables, valuation of derivatives, valuation of beneficial conversion features in convertible debt, valuation of equity based instruments issued for other than cash, the valuation allowance on deferred tax assets and foreign currency translation due to certain average exchange rates applied in lieu of spot rates on translation dates.
+Actual results may differ from these estimates.
+Significant estimates in the accompanying unaudited consolidated financial statements include, without limitation, these involving depreciable lives and valuation of property and equipment and intangible assets, allowance for uncollectable receivables, valuation of derivatives, valuation of beneficial conversion features in convertible debt, valuation of equity based instruments issued for other than cash and the valuation allowance on deferred tax assets and foreign currency translation due to the application of certain average exchange rates in lieu of spot rates on translation dates.

 Principals of Consolidation:

 The unaudited consolidated financial statements include the accounts of Propanc Health Group Corporation and its wholly-owned subsidiary, Propanc PTY LTD. All significant inter-company balances and transactions have been eliminated in consolidation.